hchan163/Math-Exposition-Papers/test.md

+# Notice
-I tried putting through the file through a markdown converter I found online, and figured I might as well include it here for now.
+As a test, I tried putting through one of my files through a markdown converter I found online, and figured I might as well include it here for now.
 As you can see the results are not ideal.

 ## Preface